wso2/docs-open-banking/en/docs/develop/custom-event-notification.md

 #### pollEvents method

 The method lets you provide both positive and negative event acknowledgements.
-You can use this method to poll for available open notifications as well.
+You can use this method to update the status of the event notification and poll for notifications in the `open` status.

 ``` java
 /**